-Bryon MacWilliams is an award winning journalist who lived in post-Soviet Russia, where he was based for more than a decade as a foreign correspondent.
+Bryon MacWilliams is an award-winning journalist who lived in post-Soviet Russia, where he was based for more than a decade as a foreign correspondent.
 He is the author of the memoir WITH LIGHT STEAM.
 His work, which also includes essays and poetry, has appeared in numerous publications.
 His new book, THE GIRL IN THE HAYSTACK, is a dark, yet tender story based on the life of a young Ukrainian girl named Lyuba.
-While hiding out with her family in the most dire circumstances, Lyuba has deep connection with a dog named Brisko.
+While hiding out with her family in the most dire circumstances, Lyuba has a deep connection with a dog named Brisko.
 Photos and other memorabilia bring the story to life.
 I was interested to find out the “story behind the story” about Bryon’s journey to create this story.

 The Girl in the Haystack is based on Lyuba’s story.
 How did you come to know Lyuba?
 What is it about her story that moved you to write about it?

 A friend of a friend knew a Holocaust survivor nearby, in Atlantic City, who was looking for help to tell her story: She was a young girl in western Ukraine during World War II and, now in her 80s, saw and felt the rise of intolerance in the United States – worried that Americans, especially young Americans, no longer knew stories like hers.

 My memoir had just been published, and I thought I could help Lyuba – she’s since changed her name to Laura – write her memoir.
 But after early conversations it became clear that, while Laura’s memory is sharp for key moments, it’s less sharp for the in-between moments crucial to storytelling in a traditional memoir.

 So I saw the story, but I didn’t see a way to tell it!
 Frankly, I wasn’t sure I was the best writer for the story…